go-edn/edn/README.md

 works.
 In fact, this should be close to a drop-in replacement for the `encoding/json` package if you only use basic functionality.

-This implementation is fully working and (presumably) stable.
+This implementation is complete, stable, and presumably also bug free.
+This is why you don't see any changes in the repository.

-If you wonder why you should (not) use EDN, you can have a look at the [why](docs/why.md) document.
+If you wonder why you should (or should not) use EDN, you can have a look at the [why](docs/why.md) document.

 ## Installation and Usage